10 Jaw-Dropping Places to See Near Kanab, Utah

 1. Zion National Park

-While most people stay in the park or the nearby town of Springdale, Kanab works just as well as a home base for visiting one of the most popular national parks in the United States.
+While many people stay in the park or in the nearby town of Springdale, Kanab works just as well as a home base for visiting one of the most popular national parks in the United States.

-Zion is about 30 miles from Kanab, and it takes about an hour to enter the park and arrive at the Zion National Park Visitor Center (where you’ll park your car and hop on a shuttle bus unless you’re visiting between November and March, excluding the end of December).
+Zion National Park is about 30 miles from Kanab, and it takes about an hour to enter the park and arrive at Zion’s Visitor Center—where you’ll then park your car and hop on a shuttle bus (unless you’re visiting between November and March).

-Two of the most popular things to do in Zion National Park include hiking Angel’s Landing and walking The Narrows.
+Two of the most popular—and picture-perfect—things to do in Zion include hiking Angel’s Landing and walking The Narrows.
 Zion is a jaw-dropping national park worth seeing, and these two hikes are two of the most iconic hikes in America!

 Hiking ‘The Spine’ of Angel’s Landing